radixsh/ecs-170-project/README.md

   estimated mean and standard deviation)

 Next steps:
-- [x] Move on to more types of distributions
+- [x] Distinguish between 9 different distribution families
-- [x] Measure current performance (using some standardized method), generate some nice pretty graphs
+- [x] Measure single-variable regression performance, generate some nice pretty graphs
-- [x] Hyperparameter tuning: Find best TRAINING_SIZE (100)
+- [x] Make visualizations to sanity-check the model's performance on single-variable data: Plot the sample data points, the model's predicted distribution, and the ground truth distribution
-- [ ] **Hyperparameter tuning: Find best SAMPLE_SIZE**
+- [x] Generate multi-dimensional data
-- [ ] **Hyperparameter tuning: Find best BATCH_SIZE** (need bug fix first; see
+- [x] Multidimensional hyperparameter tuning: Find best SAMPLE_SIZE
-  below)
+- [ ] Multidimensional hyperparameter tuning: Find best BATCH_SIZE
-- [ ] Hyperparameter tuning: Find best EPOCHS
+- [ ] Multidimensional hyperparameter tuning: Find best EPOCHS
-- [ ] Train the model separately on different runs, and save only the best one to `model_weights.pth` (currently, it's saving the last run's weights, not the best one)
+- [ ] Multidimensional hyperparameter tuning: Find best TRAINING_SIZE (less
-- [ ] Sanity-check the model's performance: For a few different queries, graph the samples provided to the model, and overlay both the model's guesses and the true distribution family, mean, and standard deviation
+  priority because, presumably, biggest is best)
-- [ ] Move on to multi-dimensional data
+- [ ] Train the model separately on different runs, and save only the best one?

-Bug list:
+  (probably not implementing this)
-- [ ] When attempting to tune hyperparameter BATCH_SIZE,
+- [ ] Sanity-check (visualize) the model's performance on 2-dimensional data?
-  regression_performance.py does not properly generate big test datasets to match up with the large BATCH_SIZE.
-This results in inaccurate regression metrics, as each model is tested on a test dataset that is much smaller than the batch size and therefore only gives one uninformed loss value per (or MAE, etc.)
+  (probably not implementing this; doing Desmos instead)

 ## Main useful files
 ### `train_multiple.py`
 Trains multiple models, and saves each one's weights into a new `models` subdirectory.
 Each model has hyperparameters set in `env.py`.

-Models are trained on data from the `data` directory.
-This script generates new data if needed: if `data/train_dataset` is 100 entries long, but `env.py` currently calls for `TRAINING_SIZE=300`, then `train_multiple.py` will regenerate a 300-entry training dataset and overwrite `data/train_dataset` with it.
+This script generates new data if needed: for instance, if a file in the `data` directory has 1000 training examples, but our current TRAINING_SIZE value is 500, then it will use only the first 500 entries.
+Conversely, if there is no suitable dataset in the `data` directory that is big enough (and has matching dimensionality and SAMPLE_SIZE), then this script will generate new data.

 ### `regression_performance.py`
 Creates scatter plots of regression performance of each model in the `models`